Boston Stroke Lawyers

 When Stroke Symptoms Are Ignored by Healthcare Professionals

 Symptoms of stroke and transient ischemic attack (TIA) are often overlooked or misdiagnosed by doctors and hospital emergency room personnel.
-Unfortunately, this failure to diagnose or delay the diagnosis of stroke can have extreme consequences in the extent of a patient's injuries and ability to recover.
+Unfortunately, this failure to diagnose or a delay in the diagnosis of a stroke can have devastating consequences as to the extent of a patient's injuries and ability to fully recover.

 A study from Johns Hopkins University shows emergency department physicians are 30% more likely to overlook signs of stroke in women and minorities.
-And surpringly, according to the Centers for Disease Control and Prevention, strokes are increasing sharply among people in their 30s and 40s.
+Additionally, according to the Centers for Disease Control and Prevention, strokes are increasing dramatically among people in their 30s and 40s.

-Tragically, patients who suffer a stroke have often previously visited an emergency room complaining of headaches and dizziness, and were either misdiagnosed or were sent home with no diagnosis.
+Tragically, patients who suffer a stroke often have previously visited an emergency room complaining of headaches and dizziness, and were either misdiagnosed, discharged without accurate diagnosis, or were sent home with no diagnosis.